We currently do not have any puppies available. We are taking deposits on future litters.

 A "Great Bernese" is a cross between the Bernese Mountain Dog and a Great Pyrenees.
 On our farm, we breed our female Great Pyrs to our Bernese Mountain Dog male.

 Cagney(Great Pyrenees).
-Cagney came into heat in January 2020 and did not get pregnant.
-She should come into heat in July/August 2020 and will be bred to Castle.
-If she gets pregnant, she should have puppies in September/October 2020 which will be available to go home in November/December 2020.
+Cagney has not yet had puppies.
+She came into heat in January 2020 and did not get pregnant.
+She and Castle were both younger, so this wasn't too surprising.
+She is living with Castle and will be bred when she comes into heat.
+She has not shown any obvious signs of being in heat, but we are inspecting her regularly hoping that any day she shows signs of being pregnant.
+For now, it's just wait and see.
 Cagney's puppies will be "Great Bernese" which is a cross between the Great Pyrenees (Cagney) and Bernese Mountain Dog (Castle).
 They are not registerable with the AKC.

 Lacey (Great Pyrenees).
 Lacey had her first litter of puppies on May 6, 2020.
 She is expected to come into heat in September/October of 2020.
-We will only breed her if we can put more weight on her.
+She is in good shape physically and health-wise.
+We are planning to breed her this Fall.
 Lacey's puppies will be "Great Bernese" which is a cross between the Great Pyrenees (Lacey) and Bernese Mountain Dog (Castle).
 They are not registerable with the AKC.

 8/19/20 update: We are having construction work done on the farm and so both Cagney and Lacey are living with Castle.
 This means that if Lacey does come into heat, she will be bred.
 We are working hard to put more weight on her as she currently is skinnier than we would like her to be.
 8/29/20 update: Lacey still doesn't want to gain much weight despite lots of extra food.
 We are having bloodwork drawn on her to make sure that there are no underlying conditions we're unaware of.
 Even though the dogs are on tick prevention, tick-borne diseases can cause the dogs to get skinny, so we want to make sure that isn't an issue.
 Lacey is going to the vet on Monday and we should have results quickly.
 8/31/20 update: Lacey is in wonderful health!
 All her bloodwork is normal and she is negative for heartworm and tick-borne diseases like Lymes disease.
 The vet wants us to stop feeding her any extra calories and track how much puppy food she eats for the next month.
 At this weight, we do not have plans to breed Lacey this fall.
 Sorry!
 I know you are anxious for puppies, but we need to do what is best for Lacey.
-9/21/20 update: Lacey is finally putting on weight.
+9/21/20 update: Lacey is finally putting on weight and looks pretty good.
 The nights are cooler so we know that is helping.
 She is currently with Castle.
+10/11/20 update: Neither Cagney nor Lacey is showing obvious signs of being in heat.
+Jim saw Castle breed either Cagney or Lacey at night on 9/29/20.
+It was too dark and too far away for him to tell which dog it was.
+Our hope is that Cagney was already bred and it was Lacey.
+But we won't know for sure for several more weeks.
+We will try to schedule an ultrasound around six weeks (11/10/20).

 Summer (Great Pyrenees).
 Summer was born July 2020 and is just a puppy.
 She will be old enough to be bred in the winter of 2021/2022.